ganeshjawahar/torch-teacher/stanford/README.md

 th preprocess.lua -data cnn/questions/
 ```

-where the data value `cnn/questions/` points to the extracted directory containing the training, validation and testing files for NE prediction task
+where the data value `cnn/questions/` points to the extracted directory containing the training, validation and testing files for NE prediction task.

 To kick-start the training,